-We work with every and all types of industries.
+We work with almost any business and all types of industries.
 Small, medium and large businesses work with Sierra Capital to handle their financing needs.

 We have a relationship with over 100 lenders.
 Our lenders include small banks, community banks, private lenders, insurance companies, credit unions.
 We seek out lenders who have a niche or specialty related to all types of alternative financing.